savinsultan/b/src/content/blog/2026-04-28-Why-Rajasthani-Lac-Bangles-Are-More-Than-Jewellery.md

 Lac bangles are not just decorative accessories.

 They also carry cultural meaning through weddings, festivals, and regional customs.
-Sources describing Jaipur’s lac bangle tradition note that specific colors and styles are associated with occasions such as weddings, Holi, Teej, Gangaur, and Karva Chauth.[web:72][web:75][web:65]
+Sources describing Jaipur’s lac bangle tradition note that specific colors and styles are associated with occasions such as weddings, Holi, Teej, Gangaur, and Karva Chauth.

 ![colorful lac bangle designs](/public/images/uploads/427q330k/lac-bangles-design.avif)